zigster64/datastor.zig/README.md

 pub fn cats_with_timeseries_data() !void {
     const gpa = std.heap.page_allocator;

-    // use TableWithTimeseries - give it 2 struct types, one for the static info on the Cat, and the other to store events var catDB = try datastor.TableWithTimeseries(Cat, CatEvent).init(gpa, "db/cats.db", "db/cats.events");
+    // use TableWithTimeseries - give it 2 struct types
+    // one for the static info on the Cat, and the other to store events var catDB = try datastor.TableWithTimeseries(Cat, CatEvent).init(
+      gpa,
+      "db/cats.db",
+      "db/cats.events",
+    );
     defer catDB.deinit();

     // load both the base table, and all the events for all cats